ThisNameWasTaken/Jokr/README.md

 ## How do I build?
 Run ```npm run build```
+###Notes:
-Note that for now there is no sass loader inside the webpack config.
+There is no sass loader inside the webpack config.
+Watch mode is enabled.